apache/flink-web/_posts/2020-02-26-flink-for-data-warehouse.md

 Thus we started integrating Flink and Hive as a beta version in Flink 1.9.
 Over the past few months, we’ve been listening to users’ requests and feedback, further extensively enhancing our product, and running rigorous benchmarks (which will be published soon separately).
 I’m glad to announce that the integration between Flink and Hive is at production grade in [Flink 1.10](https://flink.apache.org/news/2020/02/11/release-1.10.0.html) right now and we can’t wait to walk you through the details.

-### Compatible with More Hive Versions

-The beta version in Flink 1.9 covers Hive 1.2 and 2.3, and relies on Hive’s own backward compatibility for other Hive versions.

-In Flink 1.10, we brought full coverage to most Hive versions including 1.0, 1.1, 1.2, 2.0, 2.1, 2.2, 2.3, and 3.1.
-Take a look [here](https://ci.apache.org/projects/flink/flink-docs-release-1.10/dev/table/hive/#supported-hive-versions).

 ### Unified Metadata Management

 Hive Metastore has evolved into the de facto metadata hub over the years in the Hadoop, or even the cloud, ecosystem.
 Many companies have a single Hive Metastore service instance in production to manage all of their schemas, either Hive or non-Hive metadata, as the single source of truth.